joesb/helios360/content/handbook/strategy/practical-steps.md

 - and how that will your ability to design and successfully execute your strategy

 The outcome of your assessment will shape the plans that you put in place.

+{% ColourBG 'secondary' %}
+  {% Markdown %}
+> An assessment of risks is a helpful practice to get oriented when you start a new delivery leadership role.{.vlarge .bold .headings-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}

+  {% endMarkdown %}
+{% endColourBG %}

 ### Altitudes of thinking